patrickbucher/daily-haskell/diary.md

+# Day 68 (Mo, 2025-10-13)

+I have to put this on a halt for now.
+But I have bigger plans: I'd like to learn Haskell in a way and to extend in order to be able to write productive CRUD applications in it.
+I'd like to plan this after Christmas and start in January 2026 with this project.
+If I can't pull this off, I'll look into Elixir/Phoenix or Rust again.

+But for now, I need to focus on my professional obligations.
+There's enough to do now.

 # Day 67 (Su, 2025-10-12)

 Today, I finished chapter 7 (finally).
 I wonder where my journey should go from now.
 There are various options: